xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 ### Dipping Swallow Defense
 `Enabler`

+** Even when the Lawgiver is beleaguered, she strikes away blows with preternatural accuracy. **

 Allows to spend Effort for Parry rolls *after* the die has been rolled.

 Allows to spend one level of Effort to ignore a GM intrusion on a Parry.